- General welcome

 - Welcome Week

-There is a one week orientation period at the start of the academic year.
-We will inform you about the structure of the year ahead, including academic teaching units, the MSc dissertation and course assessment.
+There is a one-week orientation period at the start of the academic year (25th – 29th September 2023).
+During this time you will learn about the structure of the year ahead, including academic teaching units, the MSc dissertation (summer project) and course assessment.
 You will also meet fellow students, the Programme Directors and other members of staff involved in MSc Public Health for Development.
-We encourage part-time students to attend as much as you can to learn about the structure of your two years of study.
+The week will include a compulsory residential two-day retreat (28th – 29th September 2023) where students undertake a series of activities to get to know each other, learn about one another's public health experience and plan for the year ahead.
+We encourage part-time students to attend as much of the orientation week as possible to learn about the structure of your two years of study and get to know other students.

 - Personal tutors